 In the summer months, public hikes led by ranger staff are available starting from The Nature Center every Tuesday and Thursday.

-The Montreat Family Campground is comprised of 28 tent/small pop-up campsites nestled among the hardwoods, laurels, and rhododendrons that run alongside Graybeard Stream.
-Sites are available seven days a week from May 1, 2020 to November 1, 2020.
+The Montreat Family Campground is comprised of 29 tent/small pop-up campsites nestled among the hardwoods, laurels, and rhododendrons that run alongside Flat Creek.
 Each campsite has a picnic table, fire pit, and grill.
-Electrical or water hookups are not available; however, water spigots are close to each campsite and two bath houses provide campers with hot water, showers, toilets, and electrical outlets.
+Electrical or water hookups are not available at most sites; however, water spigots are close to each campsite and two bath houses provide campers with hot water, showers, toilets, and electrical outlets.
+Site 5 has full RV hookups: water, electrical and sewer.
+Sites 11 and 14 have electricity.

 Alcoholic beverages, tobacco, and firearms are prohibited in the Montreat Family Campground.
 Pets are allowed as long as they are kept quiet and leashed, and you must clean up after them.
 Questions about the Montreat Campground should be directed to the front desk of Assembly Inn at firstname.lastname@example.org or 828.419.9844.

-There is a two night minimum for ALL weekend reservations (Friday & Saturday nights).
-The cost per site per night is $25 and there is a two tent maximum per site.
+There is a two-night minimum for ALL weekend reservations (Friday & Saturday nights).
+The cost per site per night is $30 for basic sites, $40 for electrical sites (sites 11 and 14), and $50 for full hookup (site 5).
+There is a two tent, six person maximum per site.
 Your stay is limited to 14 nights in a 30 day period.
 Upon reaching that limit a camper must vacate the campground for 7 nights before returning.
-Download a campground map and information & guidelines before you register online.
+Before you register online, please download campground information & guidelines.

 The Nature Center is open during the summer months and is home to our summer wilderness ranger staff as well as some creepy crawly friends!
 Stop by to pick up a trail map, learn about our public hikes offered most Tuesdays and Thursdays, or even hold a snake!
-Check out the Nature Center’s instagram to see what the rangers are up to throughout the Summer.
 Located on Lookout Road next to the Moore Center.

 Montreat Wilderness School is a great way to take the classroom outside.
 Whether you’re a school group, scout group, church retreat group, after school program, or family, Montreat Wilderness School fosters an experience where kids of all ages can have fun, be active, and learn about our world.